Fixed-term employment contract (CDD)

 - models.

-A fixed-term contract may also be offered to employees with an authorisation to stay when they start their first job with an employer in one of the following sectors:
+A fixed-term contract may also be offered to employees holding a temporary authorisation to stay when they start their first job with an employer in the following sectors:

 - construction and public works;